kurtzcarson/BlockChainPractice/README.md

-Learning more about the functionality of block chain throough implementation of basic blockchain structure
+Learning more about the functionality of block chain through implementation of basic blockchain structure